“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 1 Corinthians 6:9-10

-Perhaps the transgender person was “fearfully and wonderfully made” by God not to conform to society’s expectations.
+Perhaps transgender persons to which such comments are directed were “fearfully and wonderfully made” by God not to conform to society’s expectations.
 The Bible is filled with examples of people— heroes!— not conforming to society’s expectations.

 III.
 Scriptural Response to Transgender Persons